 It’s nice to respect your parents but professors want to know what you are going to because you’re the one who’s going to sit there, take the classes with them and answer the tests – not your parents.

-A good reference we think is called “Matters of Form” – they talk about how to begin a nice introductory paragraph for those of you that are interested.
+A good reference for a personal statement we think is called “Matters of Form” – they talk about how to begin a nice introductory paragraph for those of you that are interested.

 The Middle Paragraph

-Let’s move on to the middle part of your SOP – you have to talk about how you evolved as an undergraduate student, what courses you took, which ones you really liked, based on that which electives you decided to take.
+Let’s move on to the middle part of your statement of purpose – you have to talk about how you evolved as an undergraduate student, what courses you took, which ones you really liked, based on that which electives you decided to take.

 You can further strengthen your knowledge in that direction.
 Your project work, your thesis, any paper presentations you may have done, what research you did etc and how you would like to extend this work in the future.

 Make sure that you are writing not for a lay-person.
 You’re writing it for a technical audience, somebody who’s already an expert in this field.
-So you can and should use technical terms but don’t drop them unnecessarily.
+So you can use technical terms in your personal statement but don’t drop them unnecessarily.
 Identify and use them in relevant places.

 Sample SOP -Good Middle Paragraph

-Let’s take a look at an example of a good middle paragraph – this is from a mechanical engineering undergrad student who also wants to specialize in mechanical engineering, particularly in energy.
+Let’s now see an SOP format with a good ‘middle paragraph’ – this is from a mechanical engineering undergrad student who also wants to specialize in mechanical engineering, particularly in energy.

 You can see it’s very clear that the student understands what the project is and why they chose this.
 “Given the growing realization of the need for low-emission power sources and alternatives for fossil fuels.”